AAOE Member Code of Ethics

 I. Member’s Responsibilities to the Profession of Orthopaedic Management:

 A. Uphold the values, ethics and mission of their management position;

 B. Conduct all personal and professional activities with honesty, integrity, respect, fairness and good faith;

-C. Strive to maintain competence and proficiency in orthopedic management; and
+C. Strive to maintain competence and proficiency in orthopaedic management; and

-D. Refrain from any activity that demeans the credibility and dignity of the orthopedic management profession.
+D. Refrain from any activity that demeans the credibility and dignity of the orthopaedic management profession.

 II.
 Member’s Responsibility to AAOE: